Table of contents

 Save time.
 Previously, it was necessary to spend hours compiling tables with data from different sources in Excel.
-Now, you can get a report in Google Sheets, Smart Data, or Google Looker Studio (Formerly Google Data Studio) in just a few clicks.
+Now, you can get a report in Google Sheets, or Google Looker Studio (Formerly Google Data Studio) in just a few clicks.

-Top marketing analytics tools on G2 Crowd
+Top marketing analytics tools & software

 Analytics Tools for marketing that aren’t connected with big corporations and don’t solve a particular problem may be not included.
-Also, you should remember that universal tools might not fit your needs, especially if they’re free.
+Also, you should remember that universal marketing analytics tools might not fit your needs, especially if they’re free.
 And expensive tools aren’t necessarily worth buying, because you may not use all the functionality.

-OWOX BI is an all-in-one analytics tool that collects data from all kinds of sources for any kind of business, merges marketing data neatly and clearly, and prepares reports based on collected data, including forecasts, data-driven attribution, and predictions.
+OWOX BI is an all-in-one analytics tool for marketing that collects data from all kinds of sources for any kind of business, merges marketing data neatly and clearly, and prepares reports based on collected data, including forecasts, data-driven attribution, and predictions.

 With OWOX BI, you can tune your marketing mix more efficiently, implement instant reporting, send triggered emails, check the quality of website pages, find the growth zones of ROI, and decrease ad costs.